-You know the challenge in front of you: with unemployment staying persistently below two percent, it's getting harder and harder to both attract and hang onto the best workers.
+You know the challenge in front of you: it's getting harder and harder to both attract and hang onto qualified and committed workers.
 You've tried the want ads, you've attended job fairs, and you've even tried the bulletin board at the local Laundromat.
 You still have a problem getting people to even think about working for you.
-The bad news is that this tight labor market isn't likely to change in the near future, the good news is that the solution to the problem is a lot closer than you think.
+The bad news is that this labor market isn't likely to change in the near future, the good news is that the solution to the problem of finding qualified people who want to work for you is a lot closer than you think.
 And it begins even before you have a job to fill.